 Sales is the ultimate goal for any business – the more sales you can generate, the better your business is performing.
 In eCommerce, most people don’t buy products on their first visit that’s why the conversion rate is an important metric for analyzing the store performance and optimizing it for better results.

 All these actions lead to one thing that matters to any business – Sales.
-Some contribute directly to the goal, while others lead visitors into your conversion funnel where they can be nurtured into a customer.
+Some contribute directly to the goal, while others lead visitors into your conversion funnel where they can be nurtured into customers.

 If you are struggling to grow your eCommerce sales or increase the conversion rate, you need to focus on conversion rate optimization.
 And this guide is all about that.

 We created this guide to help you understand how to optimize your online store to improve the conversion rate and generate more sales.
-Keep reading, and by the end of the guide, you will have known the effective ways to improve your conversion rate.
+Keep reading, and by the end of the guide, you will know the effective ways to improve your conversion rate.

 What is Ecommerce Conversion Rate Optimization?

-Conversion Rate Optimization or CRO is the process of increasing the number of visitors and taking desired actions that leads to sales.
+Conversion Rate Optimization or CRO is the process of increasing the number of visitors and taking desired actions that lead to sales.

 The desired actions for eCommerce brands can be –